There's no such thing as a silly question. We’ve collated our most frequently asked here.

 You’ll have a base location and your time will be split between here and college.

-An SSE Apprenticeship will allow you to achieve qualifications in your chosen area whilst receiving the practical work experience at the same time.
+Becoming an SSE Apprentice or Trainee will allow you to achieve qualifications in your chosen area whilst receiving the practical work experience at the same time.
 Plus you will be earning a salary with all college costs being covered by SSE.

 Most of our apprenticeships last between three to four years depending on the business area and the role.
 For example, some roles in Scotland are multi-skilled and require an additional year of training.
 Our Trainee Engineering programmes last three years.